ziqq/flutter_simple_country_picker/example/README.md

 ```

 ### For localization:
-Add the `CountriesLocalization.delegate` in the list of your app delegates.
+Add the `CountryLocalizations.delegate` in the list of your app delegates.
 ```Dart
 MaterialApp(
       supportedLocales: [